On optimizing discrete Morse functions: The Cohen-Macaulay property for the poset of partial decompositions of an -dimensional vector space over into 1-dimensional subspaces

 \begin{defn} Any independent set of lines that spans $V$ is a {\bf basis}.
 An element $l$ in a basis $B$ is {\bf internally active} in $B$ if $l$ cannot be replaced by a smaller element of $F$ (with respect to $\omega $) to obtain an alternate basis for $F$.
-In other words, a vector $l$ is internally active when there are no smaller vectors whose unique expression in terms of $B$ has nonzero coefficient for $l$.
-The {\bf internal activity} of a basis is the number of internally active elements in it. \end{defn}
+In other words, $l$ is internally active when there are no smaller elements whose unique expression in terms of $B$ has nonzero coefficient for $l$.
+The {\bf internal activity} of a basis is the number of internally active elements in it.
+(See [5] for more detail.) \end{defn}

 Our first task is to characterize minimal skipped intervals. \begin{defn} Let $N$ be a saturated chain $\hat{0} \prec x_1 \prec \cdots \prec x_k \prec x \prec y_1\prec\cdots \prec y_l \prec \hat{1} $ with label set $B$.
 Suppose that $N$ has strictly increasing labels from $x$ to $\hat{1}$.
 Then $(x,\hat{1})$ is called a {\bf top interval} of $N$ if the following conditions are both met: \begin{enumerate} \item The label for $ x\prec y_1$ is not internally active in $B$. \item The label on each $y_i \prec y_{i+1}$ is internally active in $B$. \end{enumerate} \end{defn}